Diarrhea During Pregnancy: Causes, Symptoms And Remedies

 • Some women may develop diarrhea due to prenatal vitamins.
 You may change the brand of the vitamins and see if it helps.

-• Heartburn, morning sickness (nausea and vomiting), and acidity are common in pregnancy, especially during the first trimester.
+• Morning sickness (nausea and vomiting), acidity, and heartburn during pregnancy are common, especially during the first trimester.
 Doctors may prescribe some antacids to help you.
-Magnesium in these antacids may cause diarrhea in some women (6).
+However, exercise caution when taking antacids during pregnancy and do not take more than the recommended dose, as the magnesium in these antacids may cause diarrhea in some women (6).

 • Some food items may cause sensitivity in the GI tract.
 Even if these items were well-tolerated pre-pregnancy, they might cause an upset stomach during pregnancy.